olivierphi/Node-DBI/README.md

 Currently the PostgreSQL driver does not support getLastInsertId().

-MySQL drivers return JavaScript Date objects when the table data is a date, other drivers do not.
+MySQL and PostgreSQL drivers return JavaScript Date objects when the table data is a date, while SQLite driver do not.

 ## License